British Camp Hillfort Mug

 My story in it's adventure does journey to England, and also to Cornwall as well.
 You can follow the links, to buy my ebook, if you want, on the home page of this site.

 In Dorset's Hod Hill, there is evidence of construction around 43 to 44 AD, near to when the Romans came.
 With iron ballista points found at what seems to be a major roundhouse so evidence of a attack from Roman forces.
+Though others say that this was just where later Romans had some target practice at a later date, from their for that they built there.
 Also South Cadbury Castle, in Somerset has evidence of burnings at the fort in this era, which indicates possible attacks again.

 There is also evidence of a large number of fatalities, I will not recount the evidence here, (it's too brutal) at the site of Ham Hill, near Yeovil from this time.
 With other forts having some evidence of attacks in Pre-Roman times.
 Many wonder if a burned entrance is a indication of a attack, or just of a accident, but there are forts in Wales, and the rest of the British Isles, with signs such as this, and it certainly seems probable that at least some are evidence of attacks.